-Today’s business phone systems are able to have business-class versions of the features we’ve come to know and expect from our cell phones.
+Today’s business phone systems have business-class versions of the features we’ve come to know and expect from our cell phones.
 This includes integrations between text, voice

 Prioritizing Business Communication Tools

 If you take one thing away from this article, I hope it’s this: There are a lot of benefits to thinking about business phone systems the way you think about cell phones.
-People don’t buy cell phones because they’re very expensive and they become obsolete in a short period of time.
-So instead of purchasing the device outright, lots of people choose to rent them until a newer version comes out.
+People don’t purchase cell phones outright because they’re very expensive and become obsolete in a short period of time.
+So instead of purchasing their office desk phones outright, lots of businesses choose to rent them until a newer version comes out.

 With this model, customers pay a consistent monthly amount for the ability to use the device and consume their phone service.
 Unified communications